-The problem with this widely used formulation is that the size of the matrix \mathbf{Y} is $n \times (k+1)^2$, which becomes fairly large and may not fit in most of computer memories.
+The problem with this widely used formulation is that the size of the matrix Y is $n \times (k+1)^2$, which becomes fairly large and may not fit in typical computer memory.
 So it becomes unpractical to perform matrix operation (18) directly.
-This is true for many cortical surface extraction tools such as FreeSurfer [23] that produces no less than n > 100,000 nodes for each hemisphere.
-This computational bottleneck can be overcome by breaking the least squares problem in the subspace \mathcal{H}k into smaller subspaces using the iterative residual fitting (IRF) algorithm [48].
-The IRF for WFS will be given in the following subsection.
-Although IRF was first introduced in [48], the correctness of the algorithm was not given in [48].
+This is true for many cortical surface extraction tools such as FreeSurfer [18] that produces no less than $n > 100\,000$ nodes for each hemisphere.
+This computational bottleneck can be overcome by breaking the least squares problem in the subspace \mathcal{H}k into smaller subspaces using the iterative residual fitting (IRF) algorithm [43].
+The IRF algorithm was first introduced in [43] although the correctness of the algorithm was not given.
 In this paper, we present Theorem 5 that proves the correctness of the IRF for the first time.
-The IRF can be also used in estimating SPHARM coefficients by letting the bandwidth t = 0 in the algorithm.
+The IRF algorithm can be also used in estimating SPHARM coefficients by letting the bandwidth t = 0 in the algorithm.

-4.1 Iterative residual fitting (IRF) algorithm
+A. Iterative Residual Fitting (IRF) Algorithm

-Decompose the subspace \mathcal{H}k into smaller subspaces as the direct sum:

-$$\mathcal{H}k = \mathcal{I}0 \oplus \mathcal{I}1 \cdots \oplus \mathcal{I}k,$$ where subspace is spanned by the l-th degree spherical harmonics only.
-Then the IRF estimates the Fourier coefficients β_l in each subspace \mathcal{I}l iteratively from increasing the degree from 0 to k.
+Decompose the subspace \mathcal{H}k into smaller subspaces as the direct sum where subspace is spanned by the l-th degree spherical harmonics only.
+Then the IRF algorithm estimates the Fourier coefficients β_l in each subspace \mathcal{I}l iteratively from increasing the degree from 0 to k.
 Suppose we estimated the coefficients $\beta_0, \dots, \beta{l-1}$ up to degree l-1 somehow.
 Then the residual vector \mathbf{r}{l-1} based on this estimation is given by